mendix/docs/content/en/docs/control-center/deployed-apps.md

 License keys are aligned with your contracts with Mendix and need to be applied by you to each individual app.
 Each app environment (such as test, acceptance, and production) needs its own license key.

-For details on how to apply license keys, see [Licensing Apps](https://docs.mendix.com/developerportal/deploy/licensing-apps-outside-mxcloud/).
+For details on how to apply license keys, see [How to Activate a Mendix License](https://docs.mendix.com/developerportal/deploy/licensing-apps-outside-mxcloud/#activate-mendix-license).
 Any changes to licenses will require the Technical Contacts of these apps to reapply license keys to their respective app environments.

 When contracts are created or renewed, new license keys are automatically generated.
 These new license keys must be applied to the environments of the app for which the contract was changed.